nathanieltornow/qtpu/README.md

 ![QVM](./docs/intro.png)

-QVM is a framework for virtual optimization and distributed execution of quantum cricuits.
+VQC is a framework for virtual optimization and distributed execution of quantum cricuits.
 It builds on the work of "Constructing a virtual two-qubit gate by sampling single-qubit operations" [[1]](#1) to allow transparent use of binary gate virtualization, both in order to mitigate noise and allow executions of large quantum circuits on small quantum devices.